 A work-life balance is one of the key contributing factors to a happy and productive work force.

-Changes in legislation have been recently passed to enable anyone who was in the same job with the same employer for at least 26 weeks to request flexible working hours.
+Changes in legislation have been passed to enable anyone who was in the same job with the same employer for at least 26 weeks to request flexible working hours.
 Finally able to shape work around their lives (rather than the other way around), the UK’s workforce could be set to experience a complete overhaul.

 The question now is how will the legislation affect businesses as a whole?
 As an employer, you may feel some understandable trepidation, but prepare to embrace your employees’ requests as we show you how to make flexible working benefit you.